mbe24/protege/README.md

 ### Overview ###

-Protege is a library that provides an abstraction layer for protocol based network communication.
+Protege is a library that provides an XML abstraction layer for protocol based network communication.
 It assits with the design of protocol data units and their later usage, encapsulating the de/serialization.